On this page we will be posting Epilepsy Action's position statements on a number of issues important to people with epilepsy.

-Policy position regarding involvement or benefit from activities that involve deliberate actions designed to cause damage or injury to the head/brain.
+Involvement or benefit from activities (such as boxing) that involve deliberate actions designed to cause damage or injury to the head/brain.

-The charity will not be involved with or benefit from any activity (such as boxing) that involves deliberate actions designed to cause damage or injury to the head/brain.
+We will not be involved with or benefit from any activity that involves deliberate actions designed to cause damage or injury to the head/brain.